 All chemical engineering majors are expected to consult the catalog and handbook before planning their course selections.

-The department’s handbook contains the admissions requirements, program description, academic advising guidelines, general departmental regulations and policies, academic integrity guidelines, special opportunities, related student organizations, graduation tips, curriculum guide, course descriptions, lists of approved electives and faculty profiles of the Chemical and Biochemical Engineering Department.
+The department’s handbook contains the admissions requirements, program description, academic advising guidelines, general departmental regulations and policies, academic integrity guidelines, special opportunities, related student organizations, graduation tips, curriculum guide, course descriptions, lists of approved electives and faculty profiles of the Chemical, Biochemical and Environmental Engineering Department.